tengqm/kab/kab/kab/templates/static/extensions.md

 Type: *string*

-This annotates an object to further describe its topology.
-This extension must only be used when `type` is `"object"` and may have 2 possible values:
+This annotates an object/map to further describe its topology.
+This extension may only be used when `type` is `"object"` and may have 2 possible values:

 1. `"granular"`: These maps are actual maps (key-value pairs) and each fields are independent from each other (they can each be manipulated by separate actors).
-This is the *default* behaviour for all maps.
+This is the *default* behavior for all maps.
-1. `"atomic"`: the list is treated as a single entity, like a scalar.
+1. `"atomic"`: The map is treated as a single entity.
 Atomic maps will be entirely replaced when updated.

 ### `x-kubernetes-preserve-unknown-fields`